dcouch440/address-book/README.md

 Test: "It will show our contact information in a div after setting its display setting to show" Expect(showContact(1).toEqual('firstName, lastName, phoneNumber, and delete button appear on page'))

+Describe: attachContactListeners()
+Test: "It will, on clicking a list element from the contacts list, display the first name, last name, and phone number in the show-contact space.
+Additionally, when the delete button is clicked, it will delete the selected element and hide the show-contact on click."
+Expect(attachContactListeners().toEqual("event listener successfully added to contacts and button"))

 ```